 Entry requirements for Europe: Explanation of half-term holiday travel restrictions in Spain, France, Italy, and Greece

+Half-term holiday travel restrictions in Spain, France, Italy, and Greece are explained.

-France, Portugal, and Greece have all announced that testing requirements for fully vaccinated people will be phased out.
+France, Portugal, and Greece have all announced that they will no longer require fully vaccinated people to undergo testing.

 Traveling to Europe is finally becoming more straightforward – at least for those who are fully vaccinated – and just in time for the February half-term.